Fat grafting, also called autologous fat transfer, is a breast augmentation procedure often used as an adjunct to breast reconstruction.

 This article will examine the process of fat grafting for breast reconstruction and the benefits, risks, costs, and anticipated results.

-The procedure involves removing fat from other parts of the body and transferring it to the breast area.
-A surgeon will often do this using general anesthesia, which means that a person will not be awake for the procedure.
+Fat grafting involves removing fat from other parts of the body and transferring it to the breast area.
+A surgeon will often do this using general anesthesia.

-Creating a natural breast shape may involve multiple fat grafting procedures over a period of time, in intervals of 3–6 months.
-This is due to the body absorbing between 10–90% of the transferred fat.
+Creating a natural breast shape may involve multiple fat grafting procedures over a period of time, in intervals of 3 to 6 months.
+This is due to the body absorbing between 10 to 90% of the transferred fat.

 During the first procedure, the surgeon may inject the fat into the: